AkselCan/geminihacktathon/README.md

 ![PacmanWalk](https://github.com/espennoreng/haskell-pacman/assets/89808958/7b163ac6-6c20-494e-9966-15a4513171b8)

 ## Inspiration
-I was inspired by Gemini's capabilities of summarizing long textual inputs and wanted to utilize where all the "IPad Kids" will benefit from it.
+Approximately 3.7 million videos are uploaded to YouTube, and users spend an average of 20 minutes every single day.
+When attention is a commodity, users want to make sure that those 20 minutes are spent watching quality videos that are worth their time.
+This is where Gemini's high capabilities of summarizing long textual inputs come in.
+Users being able to pick videos that are worth their time is a step forward in improving user satisfaction.

 ## What it does
 **The Gemini Video Summarizer** Chrome extension takes the user's input YouTube URL, pulls the video transcript from `YouTubeTranscriptAPI`, feeds it into `Gemini` to provide a summary within 250 words, and checks its **clickbait score**.